matthewkeil/homodigit.us/README.md

 ## 4) Network Topology, Ingress and NGINX

-_My goal is to share this introduction, my research, and hypothesis with you below.
-We will apply our informed, best-guess solution and then test our assumptions, and perhaps test our second best option as well.
-Numbers are harder to bullshit that opinions and in this case it would appear the internet is **FULL** of opinion on this topic and very few screenshots of metrics no less side-by-side comparisons of competing setups._

 Ingress is a simple idea in principle and can be solved very simply... and expensively.
 Just throw a Cloud Load Balancer in front of your cluster and have it do all the routing to the individual services for you.
 And then realize its as expensive as all of your VM's put together.

-There are a lot of different ways to route traffic from the client to your servers.
-There are also a lot of different types of traffic that can get routed.
-Some traffic should have access to only certain areas.
-Others should be prevented from getting in the door at all.

 There are a HUGE number of solutions online that one can follow.
 All of them are different.
 Many use a different "plugin this" or different "addon that" and a bunch look to be hand coded!
-It's been exceedingly difficult to try and find an "industry consensus" I can point us all to.
-Thus this section has taken me a lot of research to gain a better understanding.
+It's been exceedingly difficult to try and find an "industry consensus" I can point us all to and to.

-Ingress, as it appears is quite a contentious issue online.
-And I quote a stack overflow troll, "Everyone's architecture is a snowflake" and needs its own solution, or something something, grumble, grumble.
+Ingress, as it appears is also quite a contentious issue online.
+And I quote a stack overflow troll, "Everyone's architecture is a snowflake and needs its own solution" followed by grumbles.
 It also is a really broad a rather complex set of problems that seem easy till you try.
 [Reading this](https://danielfm.me/posts/painless-nginx-ingress.html) gave great insight into some very sticky wickets.
-Here are some more resources to reference during our discussion below.
+Here are some more resources to reference.

 Videos